-Syllabus

-Cambridge IGCSE[TM] English as a Second Language (0510) (Speaking Endorsement)
+Syllabus Cambridge IGCSE[TM] English as a Second Language (0511) (Count-in Speaking)

 Use this syllabus for exams in 2024, 2025 and 2026.
 Exams are available in the June and November series.
-Exams are also available in the March series in India only.

 Why choose Cambridge International?

 Cambridge International prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
 We are part of the University of Cambridge.